-- a) The project is located within the Smartsville Fire Protection Department which provides fire protection service to the area.
+a) The project is located within the Smartsville Fire Protection Department which provides fire protection service to the area.
 The project site is also located within the State Responsibility Area.
 There are no physical improvements associated with the project at this time.
 Fire fees would be collected at the time building permits are issued if a single family residence is constructed on a square foot basis.
-With the payment of fire fees and adherence to the requirements from the Yuba County Development Code and Fire Codes, impacts to fire protection would be less than significant. - b) The project area is located within unincorporated Yuba County and would be served by the Yuba County Sheriff's Department.
+With the payment of fire fees and adherence to the requirements from the Yuba County Development Code and Fire Codes, impacts to fire protection would be less than significant.

+b) The project area is located within unincorporated Yuba County and would be served by the Yuba County Sheriff's Department.
 Increased property tax revenue and annual police protections assessment Countywide would support additional civic services including law enforcement.
-Impacts related to police protection would be less than significant. - c) Marysville Joint Unified School District was consulted during early consultation of this project and no response has been received as of this date.
+Impacts related to police protection would be less than significant.

+c) Marysville Joint Unified School District was consulted during early consultation of this project and no response has been received as of this date.
 However, it is the District's position that their current facilities do not have the capacity to absorb the new students from the project.
 The opinion of the District is that new development proposals must mitigate the impacts proportional to the intensity of the development.
 However, school fees are paid directly to the school district to offset new student enrollment.
-With the incorporated standard requirement for school fees, impacts related to schools would be less than significant. - d) The proposed project could create some additional use of park and recreational facilities.
+With the incorporated standard requirement for school fees, impacts related to schools would be less than significant.

+d) The proposed project could create some additional use of park and recreational facilities.
 No park facilities are proposed with this project.
 The applicant would be required to pay in-lieu fees for parkland dedication to the County to mitigate for these impacts.
-Per Chapter 11.45.060 of the Yuba County Development Code, this fee is equivalent to 120 percent of the cost of land needed to purchase an amount of parkland proportional to the number of new dwelling units being created by the subdivision.
-Because the payment of this fee would offset impacts to parks and recreational facilities, impacts would be less than significant.

-e) In addition to the fees collected above for various services, the per-unit capital facility fees, collected at the time of the building permit issuance, would go toward the costs associated with general government, social services, library, and traffic.
+Per Chapter 11.45.060 of the e) In addition to the fees collected above for various services, the per-unit capital facility fees, collected at the time of the building permit issuance, would go toward the costs associated with general government, social services, library, and traffic.
 With the incorporated Development Code requirements, impacts on public facilities would be less than significant.